vkyuen/BookLog/README.md

 As of 2025-05-14, it is a basic reading tracker that lets users add notes as they read.
 In the edit view, there are some details that I will make a note to change or redo once I make some decisions.

+2025-05-16 Starting to mess around with Booklog 4 to test the waters for the the timer method.

 # Future features
 - A way to rate the book.
 I'm still unsure about a full-on review since I don't like ranking or reviewing things.
 - Automatic timer system/setup.
 I was overthinking this feature (especially regarding implementation) because I wanted something like this for my reading app.
 Yes, it is often easy to see when a book started or finished, but it would be interesting to know how much reading time was spent on it.
 For example, looking at the dates, it may have taken a month to read a book, but that was a hectic month, and you didn't have as much time to read.
 There is a stepper right now, so the user must keep track of their time and manually add it.